MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L01_PVA.md

 15. Type **Goodbye** and **Send**.

-16. The bot should conclude the chat.

 17. Click **Hide bot**.

 ### Task 2: Publish your bot

 1. Select **Publish** and click Publish.

 2. Click **Publish** again to confirm and wait for the publishing to complete.

-3. Click on the **Demo website link**.
+3. Click on the **demo website link**.

-4. Try to interact with bot on the demo website and see how it performs.
+4. Interact with bot on the demo website and see how it performs.

 5. You may share the demo website with others.